muratk3n/thirdwave/en/tweets/2020/week15a.md

 ---

-So the cons have a higher God after all - the market.
+So some cons have a higher God after all - the market.

 *2020-4-6 7:27:28*